Indoor Putting Green Reviews

 What to Look For When Buying a Putting Mat.

 You’re probably going to have to look for a mat that you can roll up and put away easily.
 This might mean sacrificing things such as automated ball return mechanisms.
+Unless you have a lot of space then portability should be high on your list of priorities.

 Perhaps your putting stroke is basically sound but you struggle with breaking putts.
 You should look at one of the mats that feature the option to add slopes.